FirelyTeam/ACME-FSH-Example/guides/ACME-Example-IG-with-FSH-source2/Home/Index.guide.md

 </div>

-👋 This is an example of an Implementation Guide made with the interactive Simplifier.net IG editor and GitHub.
+👋 This is an example of an Implementation Guide made with the interactive Simplifier.net IG editor and GitHub!

 Please see the Artifacts page for all resources described in this project.